LYNCH·LLP

 Questions about Examiner Trisha U Vu

-• What is Examiner Trisha U Vu's overall allowance rate?
+• What is Trisha U Vu's overall allowance rate?

-No. This is a historical summary of decided applications and is not a prediction of any specific application's outcome.
+No. The pooled allowance rate describes the examiner's historical record only and is not a prediction of any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION